sebbacon/respire/views/courses/spirometry.md

 Our spirometry courses are suitable for any health care professional involved in performance and/or interpretation of spirometry.
 This includes those working in Primary Care, Seconday Care, Phsyiologists, technicians and those working in an occupational health setting.

-#### ARTP/BTS Spirometry Courses
+If you are a CCG, or private company and would like to commission our services, please contact us on info@respiratorymatters.com

-As an ARTP approved centre we are able to offer 3 ARTP qualifications, the ARTP/BTS full certificate, the ARTP/BTS foundation certificate and the ARTP/BTS interpretation module.
-These qualifications include a written assessment, further details of which can be found at www.artp.org.uk.
-For those people who have already attended accredited spirometry training there is the option to attend a spirometry refresher day.
+#### ARTP/BTS approved Spirometry Courses

-#### Accredited training (Non-ARTP)
+We are an ARTP approved training centre, and anyone who attends our courses will receive a certificate stating that they have attended an ARTP approved course.
+Once you have attended a course, you can register with ARTP (within 12 months of course attendance), when you will recieve details of the written assessment and practical and oral examinations.
+On successful completion of the assessments you will recieve the relevant certificate from ARTP and be included on the national register of certified professional and operators.
+The courses on offer are the  Foundation module - performance (1 day),  interpretation module (1 day) and the Full course (2 days).
+Further details of assessment can be found at www.artp.org.uk

-All of our spirometry courses are accredited through our NCFE IIQ licence and can be done on their own merit without additional registration and certification with ARTP if you so wish.
-After completion of this training you will receive a certificate showing that you have attended an ARTP approved course, which you can use towards your portfolio of evidence should you decide to complete the ARTP certification within 12 months of completing the training course.These accredited, but non ARTP certificated qualifications do not include written assessment but you will be tested on clinical competencies during the study days.
-You may also decide to complete the Spirometry Diploma with, or without ARTP.(See Diploma section)
+Please contact us for further information and an application form

 ### Full Certificate in Spirometry